Otterbein University requires a minimum of 120 semester hours to graduate with a bachelor's degree.

 What is ROTC?

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

-Join the conversation about about Otterbein University in the College Confidential forums.
+Connect with other students, parents, and admissions professionals to learn more about about Otterbein University in the College Confidential forums.

 Tuition and Fees